What is dry needling?

 Dry Needling Geelong FAQ

-• During treatment, a fine needle is inserted into targeted muscle trigger points.
-You may feel a brief sensation or twitch response, but this is usually short-lived.
+• During treatment, a thin needle or dry needle is inserted into specific trigger point areas within the muscle.
+You may feel a brief twitch response, which is a normal part of trigger point therapy and trigger point dry needling.

 • Yes.
 When performed by a trained practitioner, dry needling is a safe and widely used form of manual therapy.